gregreindel/llm-exe/docs/state/index.md

 When calling an LLM from your code, the LLM only knows the history you provide it.

 When using llm-exe, the state is something you need to manage.
-To help provide a memory to your LLM's, we provide a simple state module.
+To help provide a concept of memory to your LLM's, we provide a simple state module.

 The state module consists of 3 concepts:
 - Dialogues